 Peace and Justice

 During the long years of the Vietnam War, St. Mary’s was both a prophetic voice opposing war and supporting peace and a literal sanctuary for many young men who for reasons of conscience would not serve in the military.
 That commitment to achieving a just peace in the world and opposing war is still alive and well.
 What is clear to many of us is that in 2002 as in 1962 (when the Vietnam conflict began) and given the enormity of the United State’s own injustices, there are better ways to achieve peace abroad and equity at home than by dropping million dollar bombs from billion dollar planes, often on civilians.

 For many years, St. Mary’s has been involved in the struggle for achieving full civil rights for those people in the United States historically denied those rights: people of color, women, and sexual minorities.
 One way we do this is by being attentive to issues of language in our liturgy, understanding that the language we use shapes our view of the world as well as reflecting it.
 We have also, through the years, supported inter-racial discussion groups to foster dialogue and change, and hosted the first lesbian and gay religious organizations (Integrity and Dignity) in their early years.
-St. Mary’s hired openly gay clergy for most of the decade of the 1990’s, and its current Rector is an openly gay man active in the community, and its current administrator is trangender.
+St. Mary’s hired openly gay clergy for most of the decade of the 1990’s, its previous Rector was an openly gay man active in the community, and its current administrator is trangender.
 Believing the death penalty to be inherently racist and unfair, St. Mary’s opposes it strongly and is a member of Pennsylvania Abolitionists.
 During the late 1980’s, when southeast Asian refugees began to settle in large numbers in University City, St. Mary’s pioneered a program that provided education, health care, and social supports for many of those newly arriving in the neighborhood, particularly those coming from Cambodia.
 This program was later absorbed by community-based organizations.
 Similarly, St. Mary’s founded a co-op preschool for working families in the neighborhood that continues today as the St. Mary’s Nursery School, an independent, secular nursery school serving West Philadelphia.
 At St. Mary’s we strive for justice and peace among all people, respecting the dignity of every human being, and this is part of how we proclaim the Good News of God in Christ to the world.